 2. Be prepared to bag your own groceries.
 Another huge difference is that the cashier does not bag your groceries for you.
 (Another way that they limit the number of employees needed in each store so they can keep prices down.)
 Instead, they’ll scan your groceries and load them back into a cart at the end of the lane.
 You leave your original cart with the cashier and push the one they’ve filled to the store counter to bag your groceries.
 Aldi brand grocery bags are awesome, and at pennies each, I buy them when I need them and just reuse them again and again.

 3. Aldi now accepts credit cards.
-For a long time Aldi only accepted cash or debit cards, but they now accept credit cards as well so you’re able to choose your payment method.
+For a long time, Aldi only accepted cash or debit cards, but they now accept credit cards as well so you’re able to choose your payment method for essentials as well as guilty pleasures.

 4. Make a list, but know that you won’t find everything you need.
 If I’m not sure whether Aldi contains a specific item I’m looking for, I’ll add it to my list anyway.
 When I’m done, I move over any items I didn’t find to my Walmart shopping list.